 President Obama was all about hope.
 He leaves warning against fear.
 After his farewell address in Chicago, how will history judge his presidency?
 At 55 percent his job approval is equivalent to Ronald Reagan’s at the same point, and ahead of Bill Clinton’s.
 It is more than 20 points higher than George W. Bush’s.
 But Donald Trump has promised to repeal the Affordable Care Act, possibly pull the U.S. out of the Paris agreement on climate change and tear up the U.S.-Iran nuclear deal.
 Each would undo some of President Obama’s most visible achievements.
 What does he leave behind?

-- TJ Dozier senior at Georgetown Preparatory School in Maryland.
+- TJ Dozier Senior, Georgetown Preparatory School in Maryland

-- Rona Akbari student at Florida State University in Tallahassee.
+- Rona Akbari Student, Florida State University in Tallahassee

-- Ryan Lizza Washington correspondent for The New Yorker.
+- Ryan Lizza Washington correspondent, The New Yorker

-- Dan Mahaffee senior vice president and director of policy, the Center for the Study of the Presidency and Congress (CSPC).
+- Dan Mahaffee Senior vice president and director of policy, Center for the Study of the Presidency and Congress (CSPC)